 Lifestyle Financial Planning is often seen as something for the super-rich, but we know that isn’t the case.
 It can add value, both tangibly and intangibly, to many different people from all walks of life.

 Research has shown that people who take financial advice are better off.
-‘The Value of Financial Advice’ report written by the International Longevity Centre – UK (ILC-UK) in 2017 showed that people who took advice had up to £43,245 more in liquid assets compared to those who didn’t.
-Furthermore, the report also found that 90% of people were satisfied with the advice they received.
+‘What it’s worth – Revisiting the value of financial advice’ report written by the International Longevity Centre – UK (ILC-UK) in 2019 showed that people who took advice had up to £47,706 more in liquid assets compared to those who didn’t.

 Meanwhile a study by Vanguard quantifies the value added to a client’s financial position by taking financial advice.
 The research starts by defining Adviser’s Alpha as the difference between the return that investors might achieve with an adviser and that which they might have achieved on their own.
 It then sets out seven key areas where advisers add value before estimating values for each area, arriving at a total Adviser’s Alpha figure of around 3% per annum.
 This added value can be attributed broadly equally between tangible and intangible benefits.